 Assistant Director for Anti-Violence Initiatives: Michelle Lambing, MA, LPC, NCC

 Michelle (she/her/hers) joined the Division of Student Affairs in 2008 as a Program Assistant for the Alcohol Drug Education Program, Disability Support Services and Anti-Violence Initiatives.
 Michelle now serves as the Assistant Director for Anti-Violence Initiatives.
-As a part of her role, Michelle works with students on a daily basis to provide appropriate supportservices for those impacted by power-based personal violence and opportunities for community involvement as it relates to prevention.
-Michelle supervises volunteers, interns, student workers, the SAVE (Student Anti-Violence Education) Peer Educators and Greeks for Change on campus.
+As a part of her role, Michelle works with students on a daily basis to provide appropriate support services for those impacted by power-based personal violence and opportunities for community involvement as it relates to prevention.
+Michelle supervises volunteers, interns, student workers, and the SAVE (Student Anti-Violence Education) Peer Educators on campus.
 This supervisory role is a perfect blend for two of Michelle’s passions: prevention work and student engagement.

 Michelle holds two degrees from The College of New Jersey, having earned her Bachelor of Arts in Psychology in 2008 and her Master’s of Arts degree in Counseling in 2013.
 Michelle is also recognized as a nationally certified counselor and a licensed professional counselor.

 Michelle currently resides in Bucks County with her husband and daughter and enjoys filling her free time with family, friends, home improvement projects, and baking.

 Office of Violence Against Women Grant Project Director and Prevention Education Specialist: Zach Gall, MA, LAC, NCC